weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 What exactly is the connection between information theory (IT) and deep learning (DL)?
 Rather than jump right into connection between the two it actually helps to first understand the Information Bottleneck (IB) principle.
-As we will see, once we understand IB, the connection between IF and DL arises quite naturally.
+As we will see, once we understand IB, the connection between IT and DL arises quite naturally.
 The main purpose of IB is to answer the following question: "How do we define what information in relevant, in a rigorous way?"
 This seems rather counter-intuitive, as the 'relevancy' of information seems rather subjective.
 Information theory as laid out by Claude Shannon omits any notion of 'meaning' in the information, and without meaning, how can we possibly measure relevancy?